efdevcon/DIPs/DIPs/DIP-65.md

 ### Branded Environment
 **Betrusty** will create a **Devconnect-branded landing page**, under a subdomain such as `devconnect.betrusty.io` (to be defined), with the following features:

-- Access restricted to verified Devconnect (2025) participants (via promo code or another method).
+- Access restricted to verified Devconnect ARG (2025) participants (via promo code or another method).
 - Listings of curated properties from trusted local partners (co-livings, professional hosts).
 - Identity verification via **Didit**.
 - Multichain crypto payments via **Daimo Pay**.